 As painstakingly obvious as it sounds, it couldn’t hurt to take a moment to consider your life for the next month.
 Are you in a position to help your child make this big adjustment?
 Or do you have a hectic month at work coming up?
 Will you be going on a family vacation?
 Or are you homebound for a spell and can figure out how to navigate these milky waters?
 It will be a bit less frustrating and futile if you plan around how things look for your family’s life over the next few weeks.
 Weaning might take your little one no time at all.
 Or it could be a drawn-out, dramatic process.
 Prepare for a bit of either, and you’re already on your way to no longer being a milkmaid.

-It can be easy to give in to your child’s desire to nurse when they’re frustrated or upset.
-Which might set you back in the process.
-I took my girl in for her 1 year checkup appointment to include shots when we were two days deep into the no-nursing zone.
+It can be easy to give in to your child’s desire to nurse when they’re frustrated or upset, which might set you back in the process.
+I took my girl in for her 1-year checkup appointment to include shots when we were two days deep into the no-nursing zone.
 But as nutritious and helpful as nursing is, it’s also a total comfort thing for us both.
-I loved being able to calm her at previous appointments where she’d receive vaccinations by sticking a boob in her mouth, and it never failed to instantly soothe her.
+I loved being able to calm her at previous appointments where she’d receive vaccinations by sticking a boob in her mouth, and it never failed to soothe her instantly.

 At this appointment, though, it was heart-wrenching.
 She’s more aware than ever, and hearing her cry and say “mama” over and over was too much for my tender heart to take: so I scooped her up and attached her to my breast.
 Instant relief for us both, but I realized I reset the process by not being consistent in not offering to nurse despite the circumstances.
 This is where my previous bit of advice in making a plan could have been beneficial, too, but hindsight is always 20/20.
 So try to tough it out and come out on the other side as a no-nonsense, no-nurse mama.